Prince John Konstantinovich of Russia: Revolution and death

 Prince Ioann fought in the First World War of 1914–1918, was decorated as a war hero, and was at the front when the Russian Revolution of 1917 started.
+Ioann was deeply religious from childhood; in his later years, he served as a church choir director, and in early 1918, he was ordained a subdeacon by Metropolitan Veniamin (Kazansky) of Petrograd, serving him in the churches of Petrograd.

 In April 1918 the Bolshevik authorities exiled him to the Urals, and in July the same year had him murdered in a mineshaft near Alapayevsk, along with his brothers Prince Konstantin Konstantinovich and Prince Igor Konstantinovich, his cousin Prince Vladimir Pavlovich Paley, and other relatives and friends.

 His body was eventually buried in Beijing, in the cemetery of the Russian Orthodox Mission, which was destroyed in 1986 to build a park.
 His sister Princess Vera Konstantinovna, mother Grand Duchess Yelizaveta Mavrikievna and wife Princess Yelena Petrovna left Russia in April 1919 with help from the King of Norway.
 His daughter Princess Yekaterina married Ruggero, Marchese Farace di Villaforesta.
 Yekaterina lived in Buenos Aires and later in Montevideo, Uruguay where she died in 2007.
 His sister Princess Vera Konstantinovna, the youngest daughter of Grand Duke Konstantin Konstantinovich, died in New York in 2001, aged 94.